CH-Earth/gistool/README.md

-  -l, --lat-lims=REAL,REAL		Latitude's upper and lower bounds; optional -n, --lon-lims=REAL,REAL		Longitude's upper and lower bounds; optional -f, --shape-file=PATH			Path to the ESRI '.shp' file; optional -j, --submit-job			Submit the data extraction process as a job
+  -l, --lat-lims=REAL,REAL		Latitude's upper and lower bounds; optional -n, --lon-lims=REAL,REAL		Longitude's upper and lower bounds; optional -f, --shape-file=PATH			Path to the ESRI '.shp' file; optional -F, --fid=STR				Column name representing elements of the ESRI Shapefile to report statistics; optional
+					defaults to the first column
+  -j, --submit-job			Submit the data extraction process as a job
 					on the SLURM system; optional
   -t, --print-geotiff=BOOL		Extract the subsetted GeoTIFF file; optional